-Requirements.
-Applicants for the four-year degree program must have the following high school courses, or the equivalent thereof, prior to attendance on the Medical Center campus:
+High School Courses.
+Certain high school studies are important for nursing students.
+It is strongly recommended that applicants for the four-year degree program have the following high school courses or the equivalent thereof, prior to attendance on the Medical Center campus:

-English, preferably four years

-Mathematics, two years-including one year of algebra
+English, preferably four years Mathematics, two years including one year of algebra